AnyLog-co/documentation/aggregations.md

 ```anylog
 get aggregations where dbms = [dbms name] and table = [table name] and function = [function name]
 ```
-function name is one of the following: min, max, count, avg
+The function name is one of the following: **min, max, count, avg**

 Example:
 ```anylog